Weather’s Pervasive Impact on Aviation

 Departure

-Visibility below minimums prevents takeoffs.
-Thunderstorms near airports force ground stops.
-Snow and ice require deicing, adding time and cost.
-High winds may exceed aircraft limits or close runways oriented perpendicular to wind direction.
+Visibility below minimums grounds takeoffs.
+Thunderstorms near the airport trigger ground stops.
+Snow and ice mean you need de-icing, which adds time and cost to every departure.
+High winds can blow past aircraft limits or shut down runways that aren’t aligned with the wind direction.

 En Route